regstrtn/cnt-community-detection/readme_for_visualisation_code.txt

 2. draw_graph_from_nx(ml_network, commu, plotname, title)

-   This function will draw and save the two layered plot in the location specified by plotname variable.
+   This function will draw the two layer plot.
 The ml_network is the network returned by align_communities function earlier.

-3. Input network file paths can be specified in the variables from lines 214 to 220
+NETWORK INPUT: network file paths can be specified in the variables from lines 214 to 220

 The pickle files for ground truth, Louvain and GN were each slightly different.
 To read these 3 kinds of files and draw network, codes, with comments are on the following lines: